 According to an article by Townsend published on Forbes, deployment of all networks will continue throughout the remainder of 2019 and 2020.

-This term typically refers to industries that have integrated wireless technology in their machinery and equipment.
-Making use of artificial intelligence along with 5G and IoT, the goal is for the factory to monitor and modify safety, efficiency and any other requirements.
+This term typically refers to industries that have integrated wireless technology into their machinery and equipment.
+Making use of artificial intelligence along with 5G and IoT, the goal is for the factory to monitor and modify safety, efficiency, and any other requirements.